ngs-doo/TemplaterExamples/Advanced/SheetReport/Readme.md

 Sheet will be duplicate at appropriate index (meaning for sheet resize there can be other sheets after it).
 If sheet tag is not replaced sheet will have a generic name.

+### Charts with Dynamic Resize

+When charts have unknown number of series, they can be populated via Dynamic Resize.
+This can be done via 2 or 3 tags (as same tag can be used for categories and values).

 ### Utilizing Excel features

 While table on specific sheet is not hidden, it could be put in columns without width so it would look like it's not there.